-The objective of this policy is to outline leave entitlements and eligibility requirements for parental leave provisions for AW Edwards employees and related divisions / entities.
+The objective of this policy is to outline leave entitlements and eligibility requirements for parental leave provisions for A W Edwards employees and related divisions / entities.

-All AW Edwards Pty Limited full time and part time employees are eligible for parental leave after 12 months continuous and unbroken service.
-Casual employees must have worked on a regular and systematic basis during the 12 months qualifying period and have a reasonable expectation of ongoing employment with the Company to be eligible for unpaid parental leave.
-All other casuals are ineligible for parental leave.
+All A W Edwards Pty Limited full time and part time employees are eligible for parental leave after 1-year of continuous and unbroken service (qualifying period).
+Casual employees must have worked on a regular and systematic basis during the 1-year qualifying period and have a reasonable expectation of ongoing employment with the Company to be eligible for unpaid parental leave.
+All other casual are ineligible for parental leave.